 What about dogs?

 Being ‘cat friendly’ doesn’t detract from us being ‘dog friendly’.
 Indeed, some dogs are frightened of cats and like our efforts to separate.
 Many dogs love to come and see us – we make a big effort to encourage a positive relationship revolving around treats, positive reinforcement and cuddles!

 We do ask that dogs are kept on a short lead and that you check with other dog owners before your dog makes introductions in the waiting room.
 Some of our patients are ill or in pain and therefore may not be up for play time.
 We also ask that dogs are not allowed to approach cat carriers.

 If your dog is frightened to come to see us, we encourage you to make frequent visits for your dog to be weighed and generally made a fuss of in the waiting room or consulting room, without any injections.
+Our nursing team run puppy and socialisation clinics for this purpose.
 It is also helpful to get your dog used to being ‘examined’ at home from an early age, including checks of teeth, ears and feet, with plenty of rewards for good behaviour.